Aliases for SSH3 Gene

 GeneCards Summary for SSH3 Gene

 SSH3 (Slingshot Protein Phosphatase 3) is a Protein Coding gene.
 Diseases associated with SSH3 include Laurence-Moon Syndrome and Endosteal Hyperostosis, Autosomal Dominant.
-Among its related pathways are Regulation of actin cytoskeleton and Regulation of actin cytoskeleton.
-GO annotations related to this gene include actin binding and protein tyrosine/serine/threonine phosphatase activity.
+Among its related pathways are Regulation of actin cytoskeleton and Cytoskeletal Signaling.
+Gene Ontology (GO) annotations related to this gene include actin binding and protein tyrosine phosphatase activity.
 An important paralog of this gene is SSH1.